wisespira/wisespira/README.md

 <details>
 <summary>Click and check my GitHub stats dashboard  &#x1f4c8;</summary>
 </details>
+Most of the work here is my testing of various technologies.
 <h3>Other repositories to look at: </h3>

 • My legacy portfolio (irawatt.co.uk) - built in Angular 2.